Return to Gwyneth Walker Music Catalog

 Download a PDF file of the poetry used in this work.

-Commissioned by the Toledo Choral Society, Rick Napierala - Music Director, for premiere in February 2020, Toledo, Ohio
+Commissioned by the Toledo Choral Society, Richard Napierala - Artistic Director, for premiere on June 26, 2022, Toledo, Ohio

 Since The Great Lakes was commissioned by the Toledo Choral Society, special attention has been given to the Lake Erie song.
 On request from members of the Chorus, storm references have been included in the music.
 Yet the voyagers survive!